-1. Remove the fluorescent tubes, and then remove the ballast.
+1. Take out the fluorescent tubes, then take out the ballast.

-We also can supply LED externally driven tubes.
-With these tubes, the driver is externally housed outside the tube, and is usually installed where the fluorescent ballast was located.
-External drivers act the same way as internal drivers; they accept AC power, convert it to DC which is supplied to the LEDs in the tube.
+We can also provide LED tubes with external drivers.
+In these cases, the driver is housed outside the tube.
+It is typically installed in the same location as the fluorescent ballast.
+Like internal drivers, external drivers accept AC power and convert it to DC which is supplied to the LEDs in the tube.

-In the case where you have a native DC system (such as solar systems) you are best to look for externally driven tubes and forgo the installation of the driver.
+If you have a native DC system (like solar lighting systems), we recommend that you use tubes with external drivers and skip the driver installation.
 You will have to make sure the DC power that is supplied to the fixture is compatible with the DC power requirement of the tubes.

 12. When I buy LED, should I buy based on watts or lumens?